xo/usql/README.md

 ### Using as a Package

-An effort has been made to keep `usql`'s packages modular, and reusable by other developers wishing to leverage `usql`'s code base.
+An effort has been made to keep `usql`'s packages modular, and reusable by other developers wishing to leverage the `usql` code base.
 As such, it is possible to build a SQL command-line interface (e.g, for use by some other project as an "official" client) using the core `usql` source tree.